 My first military court hearing was a day after I was arrested.
 It was conducted via video link.
 My parents did not attend.
 In all I had about 20 military court hearings and at the last one, which was on the day when I was released, I was sentenced in a plea bargain.
 The court was satisfied with the time I had already spent in prison for lack of evidence.
 By then I had spent three months in prison.
 My parents were fined NIS 2,000.
 I was also given a suspended sentence of eight months suspended for three years.
 Part of this suspended sentence was from a previous arrest.
 I accepted the plea bargain because I was desperate to go home.

-After 18 days in solitary confinement I was transferred to the quarantine section at Megiddo prison.
+After 18 days in solitary confinement I was transferred to the quarantine section at Megiddo prison, inside Israel.
 I was strip searched and I spent 10 days there before being transferred to the juvenile section.
-I was released at Salem checkpoint on 16 June 2021 and I took a taxi to Huwwara because I was released before my parents arrived.
+I was released at Salem checkpoint on 16 June 2021, and I took a taxi to Huwwara because I was released before my parents arrived.
 I met my parents at Huwwara and we all arrived home at around 9:00 p.m.
 In prison I cooked and I played table tennis.
 I did not have any family visits.

 This testimony was produced with the financial support of the German Federal Foreign Office.
 Its contents are the sole responsibility of Military Court Watch.